DDT: Production and use

 DDT has been formulated in multiple forms, including solutions in xylene or petroleum distillates, emulsifiable concentrates, water-wettable powders, granules, aerosols, smoke candles and charges for vaporizers and lotions.

 From 1950 to 1980, DDT was extensively used in agriculture – more than 40,000 tonnes each year worldwide – and it has been estimated that a total of 1.8 million tonnes have been produced globally since the 1940s.
 In the United States, it was manufactured by some 15 companies, including Monsanto, Ciba, Montrose Chemical Company, Pennwalt, and Velsicol Chemical Corporation.
 Production peaked in 1963 at 82,000 tonnes per year.
 More than 600,000 tonnes (1.35 billion pounds) were applied in the US before the 1972 ban.
 Usage peaked in 1959 at about 36,000 tonnes.

+China ceased production in 2007, leaving India the only country still manufacturing DDT; it is the largest consumer.
 In 2009, 3,314 tonnes were produced for malaria control and visceral leishmaniasis.
-India is the only country still manufacturing DDT, and is the largest consumer.
-China ceased production in 2007.
+In recent years, in addition to India, just seven other countries, all in Africa, are still using DDT.